Get in touch

 Komodo National Park

+UNESCO-listed Komodo National Park is, hands down, one of Indonesia’s most beautiful places.
 Traditional villages and stunning volcanic lakes pepper the landscape of Flores, making it an intriguing prospect to explore before setting sail for Rinca’s enigmatic shores.
-Rinca is a conveniently accessible island, covered in dramatic volcanic scenery and skirted by pink sand beaches, offering enticing glimpses of Komodo dragons when explored in the company of a National Park ranger.
+Rinca is an accessible island, covered in dramatic volcanic scenery and skirted by pink sand beaches, offering conservation-friendly glimpses of Komodo dragons when explored in the company of a National Park ranger.
 Further afield, beyond the dragon-free, emerald green hills of Padar, Komodo Island is much less busy.
 Shoreline resorts and live-aboard sailing boats offer access to all areas, both above and below the waves.

 Three things to do in Komodo National Park